Aston Villa FC Primary Logo

 In the spring of 2016, Aston Villa completed a historically poor season.
 The team came bottom of the Premier League and were relegated.
-In the midst of all this, the club introduced a new emblem costing around £100,000 – a huge sum for minor alterations like the lion’s acquisition of a more heraldic look… and claws.
+Amidst all this, the club introduced a new emblem costing around £100,000 – a massive sum for minor alterations like the lion’s acquisition of a more heraldic look… and claws.
 On top of this, the motto ‘Prepared’ was removed to make the lion bigger.

 2007 - 2016